andrew/ultimate-awesome/README.md

 - [awesome-ai-ethics](https://github.com/awesomelistsio/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-ai-healthcare](https://github.com/awesomelistsio/awesome-ai-healthcare) - A curated list of tools, frameworks, applications, datasets, and resources for AI in Healthcare.
 - [awesome-blogging-monetization](https://github.com/awesomelistsio/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
+- [awesome-civil-engineering](https://github.com/awesomelistsio/awesome-civil-engineering) - A curated list of tools, frameworks, resources, and educational content for Civil Engineering.
 - [awesome-computational-mathematics](https://github.com/awesomelistsio/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-content-marketing](https://github.com/awesomelistsio/awesome-content-marketing) - A curated list of tools, platforms, strategies, and resources for content marketing.
 - [awesome-email-marketing](https://github.com/awesomelistsio/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.